noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 		- Public mega.nz file request?
       			- Perhaps we could simply share our Mega.nz upload link publicly on GitHub and MMF Feedback Assistant?
 	 		- We could correlate uploads to reports through timestamps?.
+    				- But what if that's not good enough? –– E.g. if users upload at a much different time than they publish their bug report?
+Or if multiple users upload around the same time (unlikely, since we never get any logs – that's the reason we're writing this file).
     				- Investigation: Can we programmatically create file-requests to better correlate uploaded files with specific bug reports?
 					-> I investigated the MEGAcmd app and it seems it can't do that (Source: <export> command's documentation after typing `help -ff` in the repl.)
      					-> I investigated the MEGA webclient source code, but the API it uses to create a file request seems very obscure